hexatomium/hexatomium-old.github.io/_posts/2015-10-13-polyglots-ftw.md

      Size (bytes, unzipped): 3634
      MD5: 11154659197220219689725940689118

-     (Tested on Windows 8.1 / 32 bits - let me know if it fails on other versions)
+     (Tested on Windows 8.1 / 32 bits - but it should work on other versions too)

 Coming up next: A web page / C64 executable hybrid ;)